 (e) Training or technical assistance for a child with a disability or, if appropriate, that child's family; and

 (f) Training or technical assistance for professionals (including individuals providing education or rehabilitation services), employers, or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of that child.

+(4) “Audiological assessment” means an assessment given by an audiologist licensed under ORS chapter 681 or by the appropriate authority in another state.

-(4 ) (a) "Children with disabilities" or "students with disabilities" means children or students evaluated in accordance with OAR 581-015-2100 through 581-015-2180 as having autism spectrum disorder; communication disorder; deafblindness; developmental delay; emotional disturbance; hearing impairment, including deafness; intellectual disability; orthopedic impairment; other health impairment; specific learning disability; traumatic brain injury; or visual impairment, including blindness, and who, by reason thereof, need special education and related services.
+(5) (a) "Children with disabilities" or "students with disabilities" means children or students evaluated in accordance with OAR 581-015-2080 through 581-015-2125 as having autism spectrum disorder; speech or language impairment; deafblindness; developmental delay; emotional behavior disability; deaf or hard of hearing; intellectual disability; orthopedic impairment; other health impairment; specific learning disability; traumatic brain injury; or visual impairment, including blindness, and who, by reason thereof, need special education and related services.

-(A) If it is determined through an appropriate evaluation in accordance with OAR 581-015-2100 through 581-015-2180, that a child has one of the disabilities identified in section (4) above, but only needs a related service and not special education, the student is not a student with a disability under this OAR.
+(A) If it is determined through an appropriate evaluation in accordance with OAR 581-015-2080 through 581-015-2125, that a child has one of the disabilities identified in section (5) above, but only needs a related service and not special education, the student is not a student with a disability under this OAR.